blankara/housing-price-prediction/README.md

 ---

 ## 🧑‍💻 Author
-Created by [Twoje Imię] as part of a summer AI portfolio project.
+Created by Blanka Rajchman as part of a portfolio project.